 In contrast, the hyposecretion of corticosteroids can result in Addison's disease, a disorder that causes low blood glucose levels and low blood sodium levels.
-Addisonian crisis is a life-threatening condition due to severely low blood pressure resulting from a lack of corticosteroid levels.^{23,45} A supplementary video about ACTH and the adrenal gland is provided below.
+Addisonian crisis is a life-threatening condition due to severely low blood pressure resulting from a lack of corticosteroid levels.
+Addisonian crisis is a life-threatening condition due to severely low blood pressure resulting from a lack of corticosteroid levels.
+Addisonian crisis is a life-threatening condition due to severely low blood pressure resulting from a lack of corticosteroid levels.
+Addisonian crisis is a life-threatening condition due to severely low blood pressure resulting from a lack of corticosteroid levels.